rom1nux/mtkimg/readme.txt

 E - HOW TO BUILD ZLIB AND LIBPNG ON WINDOWS

+  Understand "zlib" need to be build before "libpng".
+  Create the "externals" directory into MTKIMG source directory.
+  Respect the name of directories, MTKIMG Makefile use this path for building.

   For zlib :

-   1 - Download and unpack the latest "zlib" into "externals/zlib" directory (rename the directory) 2 - Click on "winterm.bat"
+   1 - Download and unpack the latest "zlib" into "externals/zlib" directory.
+   2 - Click on "winterm.bat"
    3 - Execute : cd externals/zlib
    4 - Execute : make-ming32 -f win32/Makefile.gcc
-   5 - "zlib.h" and "libz.a" are ready into "externals/zlib" directory
+   5 - "zlib.h" and "libz.a" are ready into "externals/zlib" directory.

   For libpng :

-   1 - Download and unpack the latest "libpng" into "externals/libpng" directory (rename the directory) 2 - Edit "externals/libpng/scripts/Makefile.gcc" with text editor
+   1 - Download and unpack the latest "libpng" into "externals/libpng" directory.
+   2 - Edit "externals/libpng/scripts/Makefile.gcc" with text editor
        At line ~19 : Change "CP = cp" to "CP = copy"
        At line ~35 : Change "scripts/pnglibconf.h.prebuilt" to "scripts\pnglibconf.h.prebuilt"